jeiros/MDRun/README.md

 # JobSumitter
 Python tool to generate the appropriate files for long classic MD runs in the Imperial College HPC facility.
+The objective is to automate the process, so you can chain several jobs and get the results of each one directly to your machine.
+No more manual edit of your submission scripts, copying restart files back and forth, etc.

 **Before you start:** You need to set up your [passwordless ssh](http://www.linuxproblem.org/art_9.html) from your local machine to the HPC.
 To test if it works properly, you should be able to secure-copy a file from the HPC to your local machine